How Fast Will a Car Loan Build My Credit Score?

 Auto loans can be expensive.
 The interest payments add up.
 Longer-term loans typically come with higher interest rates and higher total interest charges.

-Paying off your car loan early by making extra payments or making larger payments every month can further help your credit score while saving you money on interest.
+Paying off your car loan early by making extra payments or making larger payments every month can also save you money on interest.

-As discussed above, however, the loan will help your credit over time as long as you always pay by the due date.
+Having a car loan can help your credit over time as long as you always pay by the due date.

 Your credit score is made up of multiple factors, but the biggest ones that you may be able to fix in 30 days can be a tall order.

-If you are wondering how to get a car loan with bad credit and want to take the necessary steps to improve your credit in a hurry, these are the best places to focus:
+If you are wondering how to get a car loan with bad credit and want to take the necessary steps to bump your credit in a hurry, these are a few places you could consider focusing on:

-• Don’t close any credit accounts: Just as opening new credit accounts lowers your average age of credit, closing accounts lowers your average credit age.
-Any kind of tinkering, aside from paying off debt, is more likely to hurt your credit than help it.
+• Don’t close any credit accounts: Just as opening new credit accounts lowers your average age of credit, closing accounts can lower your average credit age.

 How long does a car loan affect your credit?